 Note: When using a mouse or touchpad, the cursor will change into a double arrow on a slide bar.
-Click on the bar and a "seesaw" symbol (see picture left) will appear to control the direction and acceleration of the particular controller. just with a little move with your mouse.
+Click on the bar and a "seesaw" symbol (see picture left) will appear to control the directional structure left in the structure left.

+tion and acceleration of the particular controller. just with a little move with your mouse.